-In the past, HOPWA formula allocations were determined by the number of cases of AIDS reported and confirmed by the Center for Disease Control (CDC), and on population data provided by the U.S. Census.
-Seventy-five percent of funds allocated under the formula is distributed to qualifying cities and eligible states, based on each metropolitan statistical area’s share of the cumulative number of AIDS cases in all eligible metropolitan statistical areas.
-Twenty-five percent of funds is allocated among qualifying cities where the per capita incidence of AIDS for the year is higher than average for all metropolitan statistical areas with more than 500,000 population.
+Historically, HOPWA formula allocations were determined by the number of AIDS cases reported and confirmed by the Center for Disease Control (CDC) and by population data provided by the U.S. Census.
+75% of funds allocated under the formula is distributed to qualifying cities and eligible states, based on each eligible metropolitan statistical area’s (EMSA) share of the cumulative number of AIDS cases in all EMSAs.
+25% of funds is allocated among qualifying cities where the per capita incidence of AIDS for the year is higher than average for all metropolitan statistical areas with a population greater than 500,000.

 With the Housing Opportunity Through Modernization Act, signed into Public Law 114-201 in July 2016, the calculation of the formula allocations have changed.
-The factors that determine the allocations are as follows:
+The factors that determine allocations are:

-- The modernization formula will be phased in over 5 years with a stop-loss provision, to avoid highly volatile shifts in either direction for any jurisdiction.
+- The modernization formula will be phased in over five years with a stop-loss provision, to avoid highly volatile shifts in either direction for any jurisdiction.

 The Office of HIV/AIDS Housing (OHH) has established a set of values to guide implementation of HOPWA Modernization.
 Those values are: